How to Potty Train a Puppy Using a Crate and Playpen Setup

 • Before bedtime: Always offer a final potty break before putting your puppy down for the night.

-What to do if a puppy has a potty accident
+Dalmatian puppy having a potty accident

-3. If they don’t finish but you suspect they still need to go, place them in their crate or confinement area for a short break (about 3-5 minutes), then take them to the potty spot again.
+• Give them a chance to finish.
+If they don’t go right away, but you think they still need to, place them in their crate or playpen for 3–5 minutes, then try again.

+Instead, treat accidents as part of the learning process.
+With patience, consistency, and positive reinforcement, your puppy will gain confidence and become fully potty trained faster.
 Accidents are part of the learning process, and punishment has no place in potty training.
 If you scold or punish your puppy for doing something as natural as going to the bathroom, they won’t learn where to go—they’ll just learn it’s not safe to go in front of you.

 The result?
 A puppy that starts sneaking off to potty in hidden corners, behind furniture, or when you’re not looking.
 This behavior is often misunderstood as “stubbornness,” when it’s really just a sign that your puppy is afraid to go potty in your presence.